arunbaby0/arunbaby.com/_ml_system_design/0057-capacity-planning.md

 difficulty: Hard
 ---

 **"Capacity Planning is the art of predicting the future while paying for the present.
 In ML, it is the difference between a high-growth product and a bankrupt one."**

 ## 1. Introduction: The Billion Dollar Guessing Game

-In 2023, the biggest constraint on AI progress wasn't algorithms; it was the availability of GPU clusters.

-When you build a machine learning system, you face a terrifying math problem:
-- If you buy **too few** servers, your latency spikes, your users churn, and your "Rectangle of Success" collapses.
-- If you buy **too many** servers, your burn rate explodes, and you run out of capital before reaching product-market fit.

-**Capacity Planning** is the engineering framework for managing this trade-off.
-It combines historical data, probabilistic modeling, and hardware performance profiles to determine the most cost-efficient infrastructure roadmap.
-We explore how to project load, handle spikes, and scale gracefully.

 ---